 Processing & Distribution

-The algorithms developed by the data scientists are converted into Tasks that are run periodically on a Spark cluster to process the collected data in order to provided updated models for the recommendations.
+The algorithms developed by the data scientists are converted into Tasks that are run periodically on dedicated machines to process the collected data in order to provided updated models for the recommendations.

-- The data stored on HDFS is read by an Apache Spark Cluster
+- The data stored on S3 is read by a task executor

 - The pre-computed recommendation models are stored inside Redis to allow faster access by the Recommendation API.